 Today I received my new battery flash system, the Elinchrom ELB400 HS Kit, along with the Skyport HS transmitter.
 The ELB400 isn’t a new battery pack, but the HS head is new, and so is the Skyport HS transmitter.
 I’ll talk about my initial thoughts, and you can watch an unboxing video at the top of the page to see what comes with the kit.

 But why does it even matter you might be saying!?
-High speed sync modes have been around for some time, but most of the fast shutter speeds come at the cost of flash power.
+High-speed sync modes have been around for some time, but most of the fast shutter speeds come at the cost of flash power.
 You might set your flash to full power, but at higher shutter speeds, you’re actually getting nowhere near that much power in your images.
-Since Elinchrom have taken charge of the whole process, from transmitter, right through to the head design, it should deliver a higher power output at these faster shutter speed.
+Since Elinchrom has taken charge of the whole process, from the transmitter, right through to the head design, it should deliver a higher power output at these faster shutter speeds.

 I’ll post a first impressions post in the next week as well!